borkshop/js/jspit/stream.md

 ## WIP

-Breaking up the template, and increasing its explanatory detail.
+- standardized playing state

 ## Done

+Updated all jspit demos over new indirected startStop (nee Escape) button.
+Other minor improvements to bsp and dla demos.

+Added support for forest-style initial running, and mayde the Escape menu completely optional; updated forest to use this.

+Improved template html usage notes, adding many instruction comments.

+Fixed a minor bug around clicking buttons with handlers.

+# 2020-12-10

+Dropped inspector and explicit walls from forest, sync with template to use cdom/common css.

 # 2020-12-08

-Broke up the cdom-template html into a separated js and css file, synced all jspyt demos and forest with the new scheme.
+Broke up the cdom-template html into a separated js and css file, synced all jspit demos and forest with the new scheme.

 # 2020-12-07